 Measure the length around the room and the ceiling height.
 Note the size of windows, doors and other spaces where you will not need any wallpaper.
 Creating a simple sketch can be helpful.
 The store’s staff can also help determine how much wallpaper you will need for the project.
 Wallpaper is typically sold as a double roll, measuring about 20.5 inches wide by about 33 feet long.
 Remember, some patterned wallpaper requires pattern matching at the seams, so you will need extra.

-5. Coordinate with other items in the room.
+5. Coordinate With Other Items in the Room

 Take the measurements, fabric swatches from upholstered furniture and paint chips to the store when you shop.
 Look for wallpaper with colors and patterns that complement the items in the room.

-6. Research the price.
+6. Research the Price

 The price of wallpaper varies greatly depending on the quality of paper, the pattern, and colors.
 Costs can run from about $25 a roll to hundreds of dollars per roll.
 Prices are quoted for a single roll but wallpaper is usually sold in double rolls.
 Ask the store employee whether the price can be discounted if you buy several rolls.
 If you see a special-order wallpaper that you like, write down the name of the manufacturer and pattern, then search online for discounted prices.
 In-stock wallpaper tends to be cheaper than special-ordered paper.
 Stores also may discount discontinued lines.

-7. Mix and match.
+7. Mix and Match